turbofandude/VocalDispatchAPIExample/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
-###Third Party Software
-I have included portions of code and files relating to both LSPDFR and RagePluginHook for the purposes of allowing the example to compile directly from the download.
-That content is governed by the license of its respective owners.